beelux/chip-8/chip8/Readme.md

 ## Assignments

-There are 2 assignments for tetris:
+There are 2 assignments for chipvm:
 ### 3.1 Basic Tetris

-Implement the basics of tetris: piece rotation and movement.
+Implement the basics of chipvm: piece rotation and movement.
 This assignment is pass/fail.
 To pass this assignment, you need to pass 17 tests from `TetrisTestSuite3_1`.

 ### 3.2 Tetris

-Implement full tetris.
+Implement full chipvm.
 Tests can be found in `TetrisTestSuite3_2`

 Grading is built up as follows: